Wholesale Trade Survey (Monthly) (MWTS)

 Revisions and seasonal adjustment

-Raw data are revised, on a monthly basis for the month immediately prior to the current reference month being published.
+Raw data are revised, on a monthly basis, for the month immediately prior to the current reference month being published.
 That is, when data for December are being published for the first time, there will also be revisions, if necessary, to the raw data for November.
-In addition, revisions are made once a year, with the release of the February data for the first time, for all months in the previous years.
+In addition, revisions are made once a year, with the release of the January data for the first time, for all months in the previous year.
 The purpose is to correct any significant problems that have been found that apply for an extended period.
-The actual period of revision depends on the nature of the problem identified, but rarely exceeds three years.
-However, the revision period can be extended when historical revisions or restratification are done.
+The actual period of revision depends on the nature of the problem identified, but never exceeds three years.

-A seasonally adjusted time series is a time series that has been modified to eliminate the effect of seasonal and calendar influences.
-For this reason, the seasonally adjusted data allow for more meaningful comparisons of economic conditions from month to month.
 The seasonally adjusted data also need to be revised.
 In part, they need to reflect the revisions identified for the raw data.
-Also, the seasonally adjusted estimates are calculated using X-12-ARIMA, and are sensitive to the most recent values reported in the raw data.
+Also, since the seasonal adjusted estimates are calculated using an auto-regressive integrated moving average model (ARIMA), the trend is sensitive to the most recent values reported in the raw data.
 For this reason, with the release of each month of new data, the seasonally adjusted values for the previous three months are revised.